Riley-D-1/Elysium-The-duels-of-Arcana/README.md

 You are a young wizard, born into a world that fears what you are.
 Your journey begins at your coming of age with only a handful of basic spells.
 Will you rise through the duels learning powerful spells and challenge the council?
 Or will you uncover a deeper truth behind the ban?

-However many wizards have ignored these rules and will attack other wizards unprovoked in order to grow their magical skills and learn more powerful spells
--
 ## Rules/How to play
 You will be given all availble actions each round and must use input to navaiget around the mystical world.